-Kallibr’s trainers have extensive industry experience in their chosen field.
+Kallibr Training (RTO 32365) has assessors with extensive industry experience in their chosen field.
 With backgrounds covering construction, mining, manufacturing, transport, utilities and communication, all our trainers are Certificate IV in Training and Assessment accredited and skilled at delivering vocational training.

 2. Will you be able to use real equipment?

 Learning in the classroom is one thing, but there’s no substitute for using real equipment to get a feel for what life will be like on site.
-Real equipment and real site conditions are what you get when you train with Kallibr.
+Real equipment and real site conditions are what you get when you train with Kallibr Training.
 Whether it’s at your site or ours, our realistic training conditions prepare you for the best outcomes on the job.

 Each training centre maintains a vast array of equipment – you can look into individual facilities here to see what your local centre

 3. What is the course selection like?